 The pedagogical intervention in Italy was conducted between November 2019 and February 2020 in a school in Perugia, Umbria (IT).
-The school involved (Lambruschini Institute in Perugia, IT) in the project have numerous students of disadvantageous backgrounds and un high percentage of migrant students in social risk.
+The school involved (Lambruschini Institute in Perugia, IT) in the project have numerous students of

 The school is located in a territorial context whose social fabric is heterogeneous, both from a cultural, economic and social point of view.